Showing posts with label doctor. Show all posts

 I went with Lora and the grandkids to take Meadow to her doctor's appointment with Dr. Bebin at 11:00 A.M.

-Meadow had an MRA at Huntsville Hospital a few days before her appointment, Doctor Bebin showed us the results from the MRA.
+Meadow had an MRA at Huntsville Hospital a few days before her appointment.
+Doctor Bebin showed us the MRA results.

-Doctor Bebin explained what we saw on the MRA, she said Meadow had a lot of dead tissue on the brain, from the many strokes.
+Doctor Bebin explained what we saw on the MRA.
+She said Meadow had a lot of dead tissue in the brain from the many strokes.

-Cost for admission is $6.00 per person and $1.00 for a cup of grain to feed the animals
+The admission cost is $6.00 per person, plus $1.00 for a cup of grain to feed the animals.

 Harmony Park